dallo7/dash/README.md

 ## Project Overview

-**Purpose:** The Integrate DAML on Legacy Systems dashboard demonstrates how DAML, a smart contract language, can be integrated with legacy financial systems.
+**Purpose:** The Integrate Analytics and Business Intelligence tool built using Dash.plotly on Legacy Systems.
 It enables users to gain insights into agent performance, market trends, regional transaction volumes, and more.

 **Target Users:**

 - **Financial Analysts:**  To explore and understand transaction patterns, agent performance, and market dynamics.
 - **Business Decision-Makers:** To make informed decisions based on data-driven insights.
-- **Developers:** To learn how to integrate DAML with existing systems.
+- **Developers:** To learn how to integrate using Dash.Plotly to existing systems.

 ## Features